info201b-au2022/project-jstinle/data/README.md

 ## Application Programming Interfaces (API)

 * **Student Loan Forgiveness Statistics API**.
 The _Education Data Initiative_ provides data for various statistics regarding student loans.
-These are stored as photos on this website: [Student Loan Forgiveness Statistics](https://educationdata.org/student-loan-forgiveness-statistics)They are accessible as graphics--most notably charts, tables, etc.-- on the provided website.
+These are stored as photos on this website: [Student Loan Forgiveness Statistics](https://educationdata.org/student-loan-forgiveness-statistics).
+They are accessible as graphics--most notably charts, tables, etc.-- on the provided website.